 However, Africa still has the highest prevalence of moderate or severe food insecurity in the world (57.9%), with numbers currently soaring.
 42 African countries are net food importers.
-The African Great Lakes account for 27% of global surface freshwater, the largest proportion in the world
+Africa is home to the 2nd largest and longest rivers and aquatic areas in the world (the Nile and the Congo)